sahg/PyTOPKAPI/docs/source/install.rst

 The PyTOPKAPI package currently consists of pure Python code and does not require any extension modules to be built, so installation from source is straightforward on all popular operating systems.
+Windows users who have installed PyTOPKAPI using the binary installer do not need to perform a source install.

 Once the prerequisite Python packages have been successfully installed, PyTOPKAPI can be installed by issuing the following command